josephbeuysmum/Dertisch/README.md

 		}
 	}

-`DTMaitreD`'s start up routine includes a call to its own `registerStaff()` function, which is where the app's required kitchen and restaurant staff must be registered.
+`DTMaitreD`'s start up routine includes a call to its own `registerStaff(with key: String)` function, which is where the app's required kitchen and restaurant staff must be registered.
 Extend `DTMaitreD` implementing `DTMaitreDExtension` to utilise this function:

 	extension DTMaitreD: DTMaitreDExtension {
 		public func registerStaff(with key: String) {
-	//		register(DTBundledJson.self, with: key)
-			register(DTTemporaryValues.self, with: key)
+	//		register(DTTemporaryValues.self, with: key)
 			register(DTImages.self, with: key, injecting: [DTUrlSession.self])
 			register(SomeSousChef.self, with: key)
 			register(SomeIngredient.self, with: key, injecting: [SomeSousChef.self])
-			register(
+			introduce(
 				"SomeCustomer",
 				as: SomeCustomer.self,
+				with: key,
-				with: SomeWaiter.self,
+				waiter: SomeWaiter.self,
-				and: SomeHeadChef.self,
+				chef: SomeHeadChef.self,
-				lockedBy: key,
-				andInjecting: [DTTemporaryValues.self])
+				kitchenStaff: [DTTemporaryValues.self])
+			introduce(
+				"SomeOtherCustomer",
+				 as: SomeOtherCustomer.self,
+				 with: key)
 		}
 	}

-In the above example, because `DTBundledJson` is commented out, injectable instances of this kitchen class will not be instantiated, as whatever app it is that is utilising this code presumably has no need of its functionality (it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed).
+In the above example, because `DTTemporaryValues` is commented out, injectable instances of this kitchen class will not be instantiated, as whatever app it is that is utilising this code presumably has no need of its functionality (it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed).

-All `Dertisch` kitchen classes have `DTOrders` injected by default, and it is also possible to inject other model classes into each other.
+`Dertisch` kitchen classes can have other kitchen classes injected into each other.
 For instance, in the code example above `DTImages` has `DTUrlSession` injected as it depends upon it to load external images.

-In the final `register` function above, `SomeCustomer`, `SomeWaiter`, and `SomeHeadChef` are bespoke classes (or structs) written for the implementing app in question, and the registration function is which they appear creates a `viewController -> presenterModel <- interactor` relationship. `andInjecting` is an optional array in which one lists the sous chef classes that `SomeHeadChef` will need to do their job.
+In the first `introduce(...)` function above, `SomeCustomer`, `SomeWaiter`, and `SomeHeadChef` are bespoke classes (or structs) written for the implementing app in question, and the registration function is which they appear creates a `viewController -> presenterModel <- interactor` relationship. `kitchenStaff` is an optional array in which one lists the sous chef classes that `SomeHeadChef` will need to do their job.

+The second `introduce(...)` function above shows the example of a view controller that has no need of a waiter or a head chef, meaning this is a simple page with no dependence on data.

 The above code example features the two model classes `SomeSousChef` and `SomeIngredient`.
 These are bespoke kitchen classes not included in `Dertisch` but written specifically for the implementing app in question.
 The boilerplate code for `SomeSousChef` looks like this:

 	class SomeSousChef: DTSousChefProtocol {
-		init(kitchenMembers: [String: DTKitchenMember]?: [DTKitchenMember]?) {}
+		required init(_ kitchenStaff: [String: DTKitchenMember]?) {
+			...
 		}
+	}

 Sous chefs, head chefs, and waiters can all be either `classes` or `structs`.
 So a boilerplate `Dertisch` Head Chef could look like this:

 	class SomeHeadChef: DTHeadChef {
-		init(orders: DTOrders, waiter: DTWaiter, kitchenStaff: [DTKitchenMember]?) {}
+		var waiter: DTWaiterForHeadChef?

+		required init(_ sousChefs: [String: DTKitchenMember]?) {
+			...
 		}
+	}

 or like this:

 	struct SomeHeadChef: DTHeadChef {
-		init(orders: DTOrders, waiter: DTWaiter, kitchenStaff: [DTKitchenMember]?) {}
+		var waiter: DTWaiterForHeadChef?

+		required init(_ sousChefs: [String: DTKitchenMember]?) {
+			...
 		}
+	}

 And a boilerplate `Dertisch` Waiter looks like this:

 	class/struct SomeWaiter: DTWaiter {
-		init(orders: DTOrders, maitreD: DTMaitreD) {
+		required init(customer: DTCustomerForWaiter, maitreD: DTMaitreD, headChef: DTHeadChefForWaiter?) {
+			...
 		}
+	}

 A boilerplate `Dertisch` Customer looks like this:

 	class SomeCustomer: DTCustomer {
-		override func pass(_ orders: DTOrders, to waiter: DTWaiterForCustomer) {}
+		override func assign(_ waiter: DTWaiterForCustomer, and sommelier: DTSommelier) {
+			...
+		}
 	}

 Customers are the only classes in `Dertisch` to utilise inheritance, each `Dertisch` customer being required to extend the `DTCustomer` class, which itself extends `UIViewController`.
 The rest of the library, uses `protocols` and `extensions` exclusively.